-3. Conduct a comprehensive annual inventory at least once every year after the date of the previous comprehensive inventory; and
+3. Conduct a comprehensive annual inventory at least once every year after the date of the previous comprehensive inventory; and who conducted the inventory.

 4. Promptly transcribe inventories if taken by use of an oral recording device.

 (d) The record of each inventory shall include, at a minimum, the date of the inventory, a summary of the inventory findings, and the names, signatures, and titles of the individuals